kasparsj/OSC2DMX/README.md

 # OSC2DMX
 OSC to DMX bridge app with support for Serial (Enttec DMX USB Pro), Art-Net and simulator software.

-This is an application built with openFramweworks & addons.
+This is an application built with openFramweworks.

 ## Platforms